Research and Emerging Paradigms in Marriage and Family Studies – DBFA 620

 Discussions are collaborative learning experiences.
 Therefore, the student will complete 4 discussions in this course.
-Each Discussion will require the student to answer questions with a minimum of 400 words based on that particular module/week’s readings (Dr. Dobson’s works and/or the core text), as well as video/audio content.
+Each Discussion will require the student to answer questions with a minimum of 400 words based on that particular module’s readings (Dr. Dobson’s works and/or the core text), as well as video/audio content.
 The student will be required to post at least two (2) replies of 200 words each to other students’ threads.
 For the initial thread, students must cite from at least 3 scholarly sources, and each reply must also incorporate citations from at least 3 scholarly sources.
 All sources must be cited in current APA format and have been published within the last five years.

 4-MAT Paper Assignment